Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 \subsection{Relationships with conformal field theory}

 In this subsection we will briefly comment on relationships between the objects defined above and conformal field theory (CFT).
-First we remark that if $(h,\z)$ is sampled from $\smash{\op{M}^{\sigmab,\kappa}_{\Lambda,\ell}}$ (normalized to be a probability measure, provided this is possible) and we condition on the location of the marked points $\z$, then the conditional law of the field $h$ is the field with singularities $((z_i,\alpha_i)\colon i\in A)$, total boundary length $\ell$, and cosmological constant $\Lambda\geq 0$ that appears in Liouville conformal field theory (LCFT) \cite{hrv-disk}, see Section \ref{sec:disk}.
-At the end of Section \ref{sec:disk} we explain the relationship between our partition function as defined here and correlation functions appearing in LCFT.
+First we remark that if $(h,\z)$ is sampled from $\smash{\op{M}^{\sigmab,\kappa}_{\Lambda,\ell}}$ (normalized to be a probability measure, provided this is possible) and we condition on the location of the marked points $\z$, then the conditional law of the field $h$ is the following: It is the field with singularities $((z_i,\alpha_i)\colon i\in A)$, total boundary length $\ell$, and cosmological constant $\Lambda\geq 0$ that appears in Liouville conformal field theory (LCFT) \cite{hrv-disk}, see Section \ref{sec:disk}.
+At the end of Section \ref{sec:disk} we explain the relationship between our partition function and correlation functions appearing in LCFT.
 In particular, we will see that for $\kappa\in(8/3,4)$